Difference Between Power BI and Excel

 |Data Source||Since Power BI also has Power Query it can also fetch data from almost everywhere.||Excel can get data from everywhere with Power Query.|

-Even though both are the beautiful products of Microsoft the need for the modern era is quick and easy insights from the data.
-Excel is not going to vanish any time soon but at least the dashboard building part for a large amount of data is already taken over by Power BI.
+Even though both are the beautiful products of Microsoft, the need for the modern era is quick and easy insights from the data.
+Excel is not going to vanish any time soon, but at least the dashboard building part for a large amount of data is already taken over by Power BI.

 4.9 (1,353 ratings) 35+ Courses | 120+ Hours | Full Lifetime Access | Certificate of Completion

 The future of Power BI looks promising and bright.
-So, you can consider investing your time and money on learning this because in the modern world companies are largely using data visualization tools.
+So, you can consider investing your time and money on learning this because, in the modern world, companies are largely using data visualization tools.
 So, it’s time to be a Power BI superstar at your office.

 This has been a guide to Power BI vs Excel.
-Here we discuss the top difference between power bi and excel along with infographics and comparison table.
+Here we discuss the top difference between power bi and excel along with infographics and a comparison table.
 You may also have a look at the following articles –